 - The easiest beverage to drink throughout the day is good old fashioned filtered water.
 (I recommend this water filter).
 Water flushes your body of toxins, hydrates you and helps carry nutrients throughout your body.
 It’s also energizing and helps regulate metabolism.
 Dehydration affects your body’s ability to utilize fat as fuel.
 If you’re bored with water, add lemon, lime, and cucumber slices.
 I add a few drops of lemon essential oil, which is great for detox.
 Or 2 drops of peppermint essential oil in water can soothe an upset stomach or decrease bloating.
 Here are the essential oils I recommend.
 You can also try sparkling water with a splash of unsweetened cranberry juice (add stevia if it’s too sour for you) and some mint leaves.
 My 7 year old nephew loves this drink!
 Get creative.

 - I also love probiotic drinks in the afternoons.
-Water kefir or Kevita are rich in the probiotics your digestive tract needs to assimilate nutrients and synthesize vitamins.
+Coconut water kefir or Kevita are rich in the probiotics your digestive tract needs to assimilate nutrients and synthesize vitamins.
 You can even make your own coconut water kefir, or try this one– it’s great.
 Kvass is a great probiotic drink too.
 Beet kvass is great for both liver detox and digestive function.

 - Kombucha is all the rage and can be great for some people, but I’ve seen evidence that it can aggravate digestion in those with bacterial overgrowth due to the wild fermentation.
 I personally think kombucha is overrated, but it’s a fine drink if it works for you.